alexandr-g/knowledge/README.md

 ## **Motivation**

-- I want to share
+- I want to share what
-  - with others what I know already in a structured way
+  - I know already in a structured way
-  - I've learned from years of experience as a Software Engineer
+  - I've learned from the years of experience as a Software Engineer
 - be open
 - be helpful to others